 Where Does Sauternes Wine Come From?

-Sauternes comes from a region with the same name.
-It’s located in the famous Bordeaux wine region in the Southwest of France.
-More specifically, the Sauternes appellation is about 25 miles (40 kilometers) southeast of the city of Bordeaux, between the rivers Garonne and Ciron.
+Sauternes wines come from the Sauternes appellation in the Bordeaux wine region in Southwest France.
+It is located about 25 miles (40 kilometers) southeast of the city of Bordeaux, between the rivers Garonne and Ciron.

 The two rivers are crucial for the quality of Sauternes wines.
 In fall, when it’s warm and dry in the region, they have different temperatures: As the Ciron emerges from a spring, its water is significantly cooler than the Garonne.
 This discrepancy causes mist that fogs the vineyards at night.
 And this mist promotes the growth of noble rot that makes the wine so deliciously sweet.
 The sun then dries the grapes in the afternoon and stops the fungus’ spread before it can do irreparable damage.